MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 You must add cross-origin resource sharing (CORS) rule on your Azure Storage account as follows, otherwise you see the regular attachment icon rather than the cloud icon:

-- **Allowed origins**: Specify your domain.
-For example, `https://contoso.crm.dynamics.com` <br /> Ensure the allowed origin doesn't have trailing `/`.
+* **Allowed origins**: Specify your domain.
+For example, `https://contoso.crm.dynamics.com` <br /> Ensure the allowed origin doesn't have a trailing `/`.
 For example, `https://contoso.crm.dynamics.com/` is incorrect.
-- **Allowed verbs**: GET, PUT, DELETE, HEAD, POST
+* **Allowed verbs**: GET, PUT, DELETE, HEAD, POST
-- **Allowed headers**: Specify the request headers that the origin domain might specify on the CORS request.
+* **Allowed headers**: Specify the request headers that the origin domain might specify on the CORS request.
 For example, x-ms-meta-data\*, x-ms-meta-target\*, or \* to allow all.
-- **Exposed headers**: Specify the response headers that might be sent in the response to the CORS request and exposed by the browser to the request issuer.
+* **Exposed headers**: Specify the response headers that might be sent in the response to the CORS request and exposed by the browser to the request issuer.
 For example, x-ms-meta-\*, or \* to allow all.
-- **Maximum age (seconds)**: Specify the maximum amount time that a browser should cache the preflight OPTIONS request.
+* **Maximum age (seconds)**: Specify the maximum amount time that a browser should cache the preflight OPTIONS request.
 For example, 200.

 CORS rule example: